 The editorial board will have their positions automatically renewed yearly, should they accept it, without voting, for a period of five years.
 If one or more members do not wish to renew their position, then new members will be selected by majority vote of the editorial board.
 Meta-Psychology values academic freedom and the right to have controversial opinions.
 The bar set for dismissal of a member of the editorial board should be high.
 An editorial board member can be fired against their will only by an unanimous vote.
 For this vote, the remaining members and two randomly selected advisory board members will cast the vote.
-After the five-year period, the co-editors-in-chief and the editorial board will convene and jointly suggest new editorial board members and co-editors-in-chief, through majority voting.
+After the five-year period, the editorial board will convene and jointly suggest new editorial board members and editor-in-chief, through majority voting.
 This voting will also involve the five advisory board members who has contributed the most to the journal during the past five years (e.g., editing, reviewed papers).
 The changes made may range from rotating positions to a completely new editorial board.

 About the Advisory Board

 Membership on the advisory board is decided on the basis of specific, sometimes narrow, expertise.
 Advisory board members will be called upon when their expertise is needed, for example with reviewing, helping to find reviewers, or spreading pre-prints through their social networks.
 Advisory board members may also be asked to step in as action editors occasionally, especially in order to avoid COI (see below).

 To acheive transparency, discussions within the editorial and advisory board should be documented and available on open discussion groups.
 If necessary, voting in the editorial board may be done anonymously, but the discussion leading up the vote must always be open and transparent.
 Further, the entire work-flow from submission to editorial decision is documented and always published online regardless of whether a submission is rejected or accepted.

 Policy Regarding Conflict of Interest